Updating Results

 Our Bachelor of Engineering (Honours)(Chemical) is interactive from the very first year.
 You'll work with award-winning and industry-connected researchers and teachers as you:

-• use knowledge and skills from engineering, chemistry, maths and biology to produce chemicals, fuel, drugs, and food
+• use knowledge and skills from engineering, chemistry, maths and biology to produce innovative solutions to fuel, food, and pharmaceutical issues

 • learn how results in the lab scale up for commercial production

-• undertake projects with external groups such as Engineers Without Borders
+• learn beyond the classroom by undertaking projects with external groups such as Engineers Without Borders

 • benefit from tours, projects, and placements with companies like PepsiCo, Smiths Crisps, Jurlique, and BHP